What is Sing-Song, String-Along?

 Who is teaching Sing-Song, String-Along?

-Mrs. Sarah Morrison is currently director of the orchestra program at Rochelle School of the Arts in Lakeland, where she teaches second through eighth-grade strings, including beginning second grade Suzuki Violin, elementary strings, the Amati and Stradivari Orchestras, and the Swinging Strings alternative styles ensemble.
+Ms. Morrison served as director of the orchestra program at Rochelle School of the Arts in Lakeland from 2006-2014.
+At Rochelle, Ms. Morrison taught second through eighth-grade strings, including beginning second grade Suzuki Violin, elementary and middle school orchestras, and the Swinging Strings alternative styles ensemble.
 Mrs. Morrison earned her Master of Music Education and Master of Music in Violin Performance from Florida State University and her Bachelor of Arts in Music and Humanities from Rollins College in Winter Park.
 She completed Suzuki Violin Book One Certification at the Atlanta Suzuki Institute.

 How do I apply for Sing-Song, String-Along?